Emmett, Idaho: History

-Originally it was called Martinsville after Nathaniel Martin.
+Emmett is a town on the southern bank of the Payette River that grew up around a ferry crossing of the Payette River.
+Emmett was originally called Martinsville, named after Nathaniel Martin who, along with Jonathan Smith, built the ferry crossing.
 Next, the name was changed to "Emmettville," because it was primarily a post office named after Emmett Cahalan, the son of Tom Cahalan, an early settler of the area.
-The post office was later moved but retained the name.
+The post office was later moved but the town retained the name.
 A few years later the "ville" was dropped and the post office and town became simply Emmett.
 In 1883 James Wardwell had the town platted, and in 1900 the town was incorporated as Emmett.
 Later, in March 1902, the Idaho Northern railroad came to the valley.

 After the closing of the mines in 1906, the power lines were extended to Emmett.
 A series of irrigation projects made it possible for more rapid expansion of the town as the major service center for a farming and fruit-growing valley.
 In the early 1900s fruit packers adopted the label of "Gem of Plenty" because of the fertility of the valley.
 During the mining era the valley was known as the "garden" for the mining regions.

 While campaigning for a return to Congress in 1934, Robert M. McCracken died in an automobile accident near Emmett.
 His vehicle went through a guard rail and tumbled down Freezeout Hill.

 Until 2001, the city was home to a Boise Cascade manufacturing facility.
 The Black Canyon diversion dam on the Payette River, built in the early 1920s, is east of the city.